hashicorp/design-system/website/docs/components/pagination/partials/code/component-api.md

 For more details on when and how to use these two components, refer to the "How to use" section below.

-There is also a set of **low-level sub-components**, used to build the "numbered" and "compact" variants:
+There is also a set of **low-level sub-components**, used to build the Numbered and Compact variants:

 - `Pagination::Info` - used to display the current range of items shown and the total number of items
 - `Pagination::Nav::Arrow` - used to provide "prev/next" navigation controls